MMO: Meta Multi-Objectivization for Software Configuration Tuning: Introduction

 \end{itemize}

 Our experiment results are encouraging: we show that the MMO model with the new normalization achieves better results over the best single-objective counterpart and PMO (on 18 and 20 out of 22 cases wherein 14 and 15 of them are considerably better, respectively), while being much more resource-efficient overall (with up to $2.09 \times$ speedup over the single-objective optimizers and use significantly less resource than that of the PMO).
-In contrast to using the MMO model with the normalization from FSE work under its best weight, the MMO model with the new normalization shows better results on 15 cases (10 of which are significant) and competitive resource efficiency.
-Notably, this is achieved without the need of setting the weight, which can be undesirable as in 14 out of 22 cases, it requires at least 50\% of the search budget as the extra resource to identify the best weight.
-The MMO model with the new normalization can also consolidate the model-based tuning methods like \textsc{Flash}: with a single line of code change, \textsc{Flash} can be improved for 15 out of 22 cases (with 12 cases of statistically significant improvement) while having a $1.22 \times$ speedup in general.
+In contrast to using the MMO model with the normalization from FSE work under its best weight, the MMO model with the new normalization shows better results on 15 cases (7 of which are significant) and competitive resource efficiency.
+Notably, this is achieved without the need of setting the weight, which can be undesirable as in 13 out of 22 cases, it requires at least 50\% of the search budget as the extra resource to identify the best weight.
+The MMO model with the new normalization can also consolidate the model-based tuning methods like \textsc{Flash} and \textsc{BOCA}: with minimal code change, both can be improved for 15 out of 22 cases (with 12 or 13 cases of statistically significant improvement) while having a $1.22 \times$ and $1.06 \times$ speedup in general, respectively.

 To promote the open-science practice, a GitHub repository that contains all source code and data in this work can be accessed at: \href{https://github.com/ideas-labo/mmo}{\texttt{https://github.com/ideas-labo/mmo}}.